sanskrit/raw_etexts_english/blogs/manasataramgini/2005-07-23_the-two-paths-of-the-yakshini.md

 +++
-title = "The two paths of thexa0yakShiNi"
+title = "The two paths of the yakShiNi"

 +++
 The paths of the yakShiNi [![Posted by